Date Open: December 19, 2022

 Background and funding opportunity description

-U.S. Embassy Amman in collaboration with the U.S. Department of State’s Bureau of Population, Refugees and Migration (PRM) is pleased to welcome proposals for the 2021 Julia Taft Refugee Fund from potential partners working to assist non-Syrian refugees, vulnerable communities, or stateless persons in Jordan.
+U.S. Embassy Amman in collaboration with the U.S. Department of State’s Bureau of Population, Refugees and Migration (PRM) is pleased to welcome proposals for the 2023 Julia Taft Refugee Fund from potential partners working to assist non-Syrian refugees, vulnerable communities, or stateless persons in Jordan.
 This support is meant to meet low-cost gaps in refugee protection and assistance.

 Eligibility criteria and funding guidelines

-- The funds are meant to support sustainable (beyond one year) projects that assist refugees of all nationalities in Jordan.
+· The funds are meant to support sustainable (beyond one year) projects that assist refugees and stateless persons in Jordan.

 Applications that do not include ALL of the components below will automatically be rejected.

 1. Proposal (there is no specific form for the application, but each application must include the information listed in the Proposal Format section (no more than two pages).
 Include other attachments as deemed relevant by the applicant

 2. Detailed project timeline/calendar